 Well, to be fair...I found her, and then him.
 And eventually, I found HIM.
 My husband.

 Partnerships have many benefits.
-He helps me slow down, not live in the future but not slip into the past, both of which I am wont to do.
+He helps me slow down, to not live in the future, and not slip into the past, both of which I am prone to do.
 There's a variety in life when you experience it through more than one pair of eyes.
 We encourage each other.
 We see the strength that is present even when the other person doesn't feel it.
 He is the mirror for that which I cannot see.
 And I show him a world he might not have known.

 I now have access to some of the privileges of being a straight white man in today's world.
 He is waved through, promoted, encouraged on.
 As his partner, I am at times as well.
 My cishet husband does not experience the world in the same way that I do.
 As a queer woman, sometimes it feels like the cosmos are closing in on me.
 There is a presumed entitlement to my identity and my body enacted by those around me.
 It can be helpful to be able to lean on someone who is not impacted and drained by queerphobia and sexism in the same way.